 CHOICE health insurance reviews

 Wondering whether you're overpaying for private health insurance?
-We've built a tool that lets you compare thousands of health insurance policies from 43 brands across 36 funds (see the full list of below).
+We've built a tool that lets you compare thousands of health insurance policies from over 40 health insurers (see the full list of below).

 Our experts rate policies based on out-of-pocket costs, fund complaints, price and more, and we're 100% independent, which means we don't show sponsored results like other comparison sites.

 Some people will save over 30 times the cost of a quarterly CHOICE membership by using our tool to find a cheaper health insurance policy.
 Joining CHOICE also means you'll get access to our other recommendations and could stand to save money across a range of household products and services you use every day.